 On January 19, 2021, the Company completed its 2020 ATM Program, sold an additional 1,465,825 shares for an aggregate of 4,325,102 Class A shares sold through the 2020 ATM Program, receiving gross proceeds of approximately \$25.0 million and net proceeds of approximately \$24.0 million for the program (inclusive of the \$14.7 million sold during the year ended December 31, 2020).
 On January 27, 2021, the Company entered into a new 2021 Open Market Sale Agreement (the "2021 Sale Agreement") with Jefferies under which the Company could sell up to an additional \$25.0 million of Class A Shares, through Jefferies as its sales agent.
 During the three months ended March 31, 2021, the Company issued and sold an aggregate of 420,439 Class A Shares pursuant to the 2021 Sale Agreement and received gross proceeds of approximately \$3.0 million and net proceeds of approximately \$2.8 million, after deducting commissions to Jefferies and other offering expenses.
-During the three months ended June 30, 2021, the Company issued and sold an aggregate of 1,893,126 Class A Shares pursuant to the 2021 Sale Agreement and received gross proceeds of approximately \$22.0 million and net proceeds of approximately \$21.2 million, after deducting commissions to Jefferies and other offering expenses which completed its 2021 ATM Program.
+During the three months ended June 30, 2021, the Company issued and sold an aggregate of 1,893,126 Class A Shares pursuant to the 2021 Sale Agreement and received gross proceeds of approximately \$21.2 million, after deducting commissions to Jefferies and other offering expenses of approximately \$21.2 million, after deducting commissions to Jefferies and other offering expenses.